Islandora/documentation/docs/installation/install-a-demo.md

 # Docker Demo

 There are two demos of Islandora available to download and install.
-There is [an install profile demo available in Dropbox](https://www.dropbox.com/s/px0gxg3ik4hhypc/Islandora-Sandbox-Docker-Demo-2022.zip?dl=0) and [a starter-site based demo available in Google Drive, prepared for the March camp](https://drive.google.com/file/d/1ebhxFLCbH1ZCKwQ5nNgwhf_IR4hVtUYi/view?usp=sharing).
+There is [an install profile demo available in Dropbox](https://www.dropbox.com/s/px0gxg3ik4hhypc/Islandora-Sandbox-Docker-Demo-2022.zip?dl=0) and [a starter-site based demo available in Google Drive, prepared for the March 2023 Islandora camp](https://drive.google.com/file/d/1LrIe12eYAZjD4A8_cqf61RXv7mtMJRHH/view?usp=share_link).
 Both are loaded with the same sample content to demonstrate features of Islandora and provide a starting point for exploration.
-The Islandora Foundation recommends using the starter-site based demo as the Foundation is intending to deprecate the install profile based demo, and use starter site at sandbox.islandora.ca.
+The Islandora Foundation recommends using the starter-site based demo as the Foundation is intending to deprecate the install profile based demo, and use starter site at sandbox.islandora.ca in the future.

 Download your preferred demo and use the instructions below to install.It is recommended that you have a minimum of 4GB of space available on your machine before getting started.
 It will take some time to build the image.
 Thanks, and happy building!